Tales

 Bamboo?
 The three young people opened wide eyes.

-- What animal can eat bamboo?
-Milo asked, who had not yet opened his mouth.
+“What animal can eat bamboo?” asked Milo, who hadn’t yet opened his mouth.

 – I know, I know!
 Viky says.
 A panda!

 – Let’s go see Mr. Paulie, children.
-If anyone can tell us if Eloïse is a panda, it’s him.
-Come on, Eloïse, Mr. Paulie is a panda.
+If anyone can tell us if Eloise is a panda, it’s him.
+Come on, Eloise, Mr. Paulie is a panda.
 We’ll probably find him in a bamboo grove.
 You can eat!

 Eloïse jumped with joy and the whole little troupe set out for the bamboo grove.
 Mr. Paulie was actually there chewing a long rod.